mindofai/mindofai.github.io/_posts/2017-1-30-Debugging-NET-Native.md

 1. The first time I did this, I copied settings from the **Release** configuration instead of **Debug** and ran into issues debugging:
     - The debugger would not hit (stop at) my breakpoints in the code
-    - Often saw a _[Your App Name].UWP.pdb not loaded_ screen when debugging
+    - Often saw a "_[Your App Name].UWP.pdb not loaded_" screen when debugging
     <img src="{{site.baseurl}}/images/NetNativeDebugging/pdbNotLoaded.png" width="450" />

     As far as I can tell, a Release build doesn't produce the necessary symbol files (pdb) for your app DLL and this was the issue here.